Lamden/docs/docs/using_the_wallet.md

 1. Open the wallet
 2. Click `Smart Contracts`
 3. At the right part of the screen, click on the `+` to add a new smart contract.
-4. On the next screen, select one of the options `Blank Contract` or `Example Contract`.
+4. On the next screen, select `Blank Contract`.

-If you select  `Blank Contract`, the area for writing a contract will be empty.
+In option  `Blank Contract`, the area for writing a contract will be empty.
-In other cases, if you select `Example Contract,` you will see smart-contract with like an example for reference.
+In other cases, if you select `Example Contract,` you will see smart-contract with an example for reference.

 ### How to open an existing contract from the Lamden network